Post-Decree Modification Lawyer in Bethlehem, PA

-Going through a divorce often involves coming to an agreement regarding child custody, child support and alimony.
-These decisions are legally bound through a court order and must be followed by both parties involved.
+Going through a divorce often involves reaching an agreement regarding child custody, child support, and alimony.
+These decisions are legally binding through a court order and must be followed by both parties involved.

-However, it’s unlikely that any of these decrees will last forever without revision.
-As you move forward with your life post-divorce, your needs and your child’s needs will change.
+However, it’s unlikely that any of these decrees will remain unchanged without revision.
+As you move forward with your life after divorce, your needs and your child’s needs will likely change.
 You may find that an existing custody order or alimony agreement no longer applies.

 At Crouthamel Law Offices, attorney Alexandria “Ally” Crouthamel can help you navigate the modifications process to ensure these decrees support your needs instead of hindering them.

-A post-decree modification is a motion to change an existing family law order that can be filed by either spouse after a divorce.
-However, to file a modification, you must show that there is either a substantial change in circumstances or a breach of contract by the other party.
+A post-decree modification is a motion to change an existing family law order that either spouse can file after a divorce.
+However, to file a modification, you must demonstrate that there has been either a substantial change in circumstances or a breach of contract by the other party.

-A substantial change in circumstances can include any serious change to your lifestyle, your child’s lifestyle or to the lifestyle of the other party.
+A substantial change in circumstances can include any serious change to your lifestyle, your child’s lifestyle, or the lifestyle of the other party.
 Common examples depend on the type of decree you’re changing.

 For child support or spousal support modifications: